Fundamental to our mission is respect for all persons and the diversity they bring to our community.

 - Climate Survey: The institution will engage an outside firm to conduct a climate survey that measures key racial/ethnic dynamics in an organization, analyzes the results, and determines effective and customized action steps.
 Originally planned for Spring 2020 and delayed due to COVID-19, this survey process is managed by an external partner and internally led by Dr. William Turner, special counsel to the president for diversity and inclusion and Prentice Ashford, dean of community life.

 - Campus Environment Team: The purpose of the Campus Environment Team (CET) is to further the university’s strategy toward creating a more welcoming and inclusive community through active listening and responsiveness, care, and education.
 The CET is designed to provide opportunities for education and conversation regarding biases that involve the Lipscomb community.
 The CET does not recommend punitive or disciplinary action against members of the Lipscomb community.
 The CET reporting system is designed and intended for Lipscomb University undergraduate and graduate students.
-The CET process is being developed and led by Dr. Al Sturgeon, vice president of student life and dean of students, and Prentice Ashford, dean of community life.
+The CET process is being developed and led by Dr. Matt Paden, senior vice president of enrollment and student engagement, and Prentice Ashford, dean of community life.

 - Review Hiring Plans and Processes: Hiring processes across campus are being reviewed to increase the diversity pool of qualified candidates and new hires.
 This review is led by Dr. Norma Burgess, associate provost for diversity, inclusion and special projects, and Christy Hooper, vice president of human resources.